yugandhar-pathi/ember-react/README.md

 ## 6 steps to render React components in ember

-1. Create a new Ember app, of course you need one to integrate React component.
+prerequisite : ember cli is installed and you have created a new ember app.

 ```
 ember new ember-test
 ```

-2. To render React components,of course you need React and ReactDOM.
+1. To render React components,of course you need React and ReactDOM.
 Go ahead and install.

 ```
 npm install --save react react-dom
 ```

-3. Tell Ember to include both of this libraries in the build.
+2. Tell Ember to include both of this libraries in the build.
 Add below lines of code in your ember-cli-build.js file (check this project for reference).

 ```
 app.import({